XRPLF/xrpl-dev-portal/content/infrastructure/rippled/configure-peering/configure-the-peer-crawler.md

 ---
 # Configure the Peer Crawler

-By default, [`rippled` servers](xrpl-servers.html) provide statistics publicly to anyone who asks using the [peer crawler API](peer-crawler.html), to make it easier to track the health and topology of [the XRP Ledger's peer-to-peer network](consensus-network.html).
+By default, [`rippled` servers](xrpl-servers.html) provide statistics publicly to anyone who asks using the [peer crawler API](peer-crawler.html), to make it easier to track the health and topology of [the XRP Ledger's peer-to-peer network](peer-protocol.html).
 You can configure your server to provide more or less information, or to reject peer crawler requests entirely.
-[New in: rippled 1.2.0][]

 This document contains steps for two options: